linode/docs/docs/guides/applications/configuration-management/cloud-init/configure-and-secure-servers-with-cloud-init/index.md

 To increase the security of SSH connections into your Compute Instance, you should generally disable password authentication and root logins via SSH.
 This way, access is restricted to limited users and connections authenticated by SSH key pairs.

 By default, the cloud-config `users` setup assumes `lock_passwd: true`, automatically disabling password authentication.
-You can learn more about user setup and managing such features in our guide [Use Cloud-init to Manage Users on New Servers](/docs/guides/manage-users-with-cloud-init/).
+You can learn more about user setup and managing such features in our guide [Use Cloud-Init to Manage Users on New Servers](/docs/guides/manage-users-with-cloud-init/).

 To disable root logins, you need to modify the SSH configuration file.
 Cloud-config does not have a direct option for this, but you can use its versatile `runcmd` key to automate the necessary commands.
-Learn more about the `runcmd` option in our guide [Use Cloud-init to Run Commands and Bash Scripts on First Boot](/docs/guides/run-commands-and-bash-scripts-with-cloud-init).
+Learn more about the `runcmd` option in our guide [Use Cloud-Init to Run Commands and Bash Scripts on First Boot](/docs/guides/run-commands-and-bash-scripts-with-cloud-init).

 The example below removes any existing `PermitRootLogin` configuration and adds a new configuration disabling `PermitRootLogin`.
 The last command restarts the `sshd` service for the changes to take effect.